KoKoKotlin/hh-lang/README.md

   - `writefile`: first argument: file path, second argument: object.
 Writes the objects string repr into the given file.
 When the file does not exists, it creates the file.
 Return: `()`
   - `appendfile`: first argument: file path, second argument: object.
 Writes the objects string repr into the given file appending to existing text.
 When the file does not exists, it creates the file.
 Return: `()`
   - `len`: Takes one argument and returns its length if its an container type.
 Return: `Int`
+  - `import`: Takes a file path as string as its only argument and tries executing the file at the given path.
+The symbols from the loaded file are then accessable in the file that called import.
+Return: `()``

 ### TODO:
   - lambdas, functions as values